 Monkey Photo Tip #1: Ditch your iPhone

 I do NOT recommend taking monkey photos with your iPhone.
 I mean, technically you could succeed – but unless you’re Jane Goodall you probably won’t be able to get close enough to these creatures to nab a phenomenal iPhone photo.
-Tip number one is to ditch your iPhone and pick up a DSLR camera.
+For amazing monkey pictures, tip number one is to ditch your iPhone and pick up a DSLR camera.

 Monkey Photo Tip #2: Listen & Pay Attention

 Follow the monkey troop around for a few days.
 Try to predict their patterns.
 Walk around town listening for their unmistakable howling.
 Figure out where they like to go, where they like to hang out and when.
 Monkeys are one of the most difficult animals to photograph, not because they are elusive – but because they like to chill out very high above the ground in very backlit trees.
 If you pay attention to their habits, you’re more likely to find them each day and you up your chances of getting that perfect shot.
 And maybe they’ll become more accustomed to your presence, and therefore less likely to poop on your head.

 Monkey Photo Tip #3: Try for Sunrise and Sunset

 The light is simply superior at sunrise and sunset.
 Not only is it less harsh, but it’ll be easier to get a good photo at these hours because the animals tend to be more active.